Mary Elizabeth Braddon

 Mary Elizabeth Braddon (4 October 1835 – 4 February 1915) was an English popular novelist of the Victorian era.
-She is best known for her 1862 sensation novel Lady Audley's Secret, which has also been dramatised and filmed several times.
-Her novel Circe (1867) was published under the pseudonym Babington White.
+She is best known for her 1862 novel Lady Audley's Secret, which is considered one of the foundational examples of sensation fiction.
+She is known for her focus on bigamous relationships in her novels, as well as her illegitimate marriage to John Maxwell.